a-einstein/PortableShop/README.md

 * Added ability to switch between the two service types and store this in settings.
 * Added usage of Web API service as alternative to WCF.
 * Makes use of own certified domain for webservice.
-* The APK installation file can be downloaded from Azure again, as described below.
 * Migrated to .Net Standard.

 #### Known issues